-Everyone in America who pays taxes feels like they have paid their fair share, and in some cases, far more than their fair share.
+Everyone in America who pays taxes feels like they have paid their fair share.
+And in some cases, far more than their fair share.
+So, how do you pay less taxes?
 This causes people to be very shortsighted when it comes to reducing your tax bill.

-Most CPAs are tasked with the difficult duty of trying to find ways to save you money, on your current tax returns.
+Most CPAs are tasked with the difficult duty of finding ways to save you money on your current tax returns.
 The problem is, it’s too late!
-At this point, all of your taxable income and investment assets have made their money, and it’s almost impossible for the CPA to affect the amount of taxes needing to be paid.
+At this point, all of your taxable income and investment assets have made their money.
+As a result, it’s almost impossible for the CPA to affect the amount of taxes needing to be paid.

 To indeed reduce taxes, your CPA needs to be projecting into the future, several years down the road.
-They need to understand every single part of your financial life and not only what assets you have but what purchases you want to make in retirement.
+They need to understand every single part of your financial life.
+Not only what assets you have, but also what purchases you want to make in retirement.